carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 > ## Activity 0 (to be carried out in parallel with other activities)
 > - Group 1 takes turns
->     - receiving & passing off host status
+>     - receiving host status
+>     - assigning co-host status
 >     - muting/unmuting
+>     - screensharing
->     - screenshare/controlling screenshare
+>     - adjusting screensharing limits
 >     - sending a participant to the waiting room
->     - receiving co-host status
 >     - managing, messaging, and visiting breakouts (but not creating them) {: .challenge}